IBM/tekton-tutorial-openshift/docs/lab1/0_setup.md

 oc login --token=sha256~ZBMKw9VAayhdnyANaHvjJeXDiGwA7Fsr5gtLKj3-ehE --server=https://d107-f.us-south.containers.cloud.ibm.com:30271
 ```

-If you need to retrieve the login command, follow [these instructions](https://ibm.github.io/workshop-setup/ROKS/).
+If you need to retrieve the login command or if you need an alternative method to login, follow [these instructions](https://ibm.github.io/workshop-setup/ROKS/).

 ## OpenShift Pipelines